 Chris Black: My goal is to bring our new digital services to life.
-We are providing digital audits at no cost to publisher members through 2021.
+We are currently providing complementary digital audits to publisher clients for the first year.
 I’d like to expand participation in this program and make it universal.
 I’d also like to see the board drive the level of engagement and acceptance of the audit among agencies and advertisers and show them how it complements other industry initiatives from the MRC, TAG and IAB Tech Lab.
 My hope is that soon everyone will understand the positive effect industry solutions like AAM’s Digital Publisher Audit have on the ecosystem.

 AAM: What’s one thing you would like AAM clients to know about the board’s mission?

 Chris Black: Our mission is to strengthen trust between buyers and sellers through third-party assurance.
 That passion for greater transparency guides every action we take.
 I believe if we can increase media transparency and make it more widespread, that’s only going to help the industry now and set us up for a stronger, more transparent future.